When, Why, and How Much

 My preferred genres are: Literary, Romance, Fantasy, and Mystery.
 While I have the most interest and experience in these genres, I am happy to work in almost any genre, but I won’t edit Erotica, books with sexual abuse triggers, or academic work.

-If these seem like things that would help you and your book, send me a message here, or reach out to book a call!
+If these seem like things that would help you and your book, fill out the contact form and let me know how I can help you!
 I offer 15 minute consultation calls for free and would love to talk to you.

 “I sent a huge file to Dana and she was able to complete the order very quickly.
 And she was so thorough.
 Her line edits were numerous but that's a good thing.
 She took the time to go through the entire story and every suggestion she offered made the story stronger and more cohesive.”